GBI (German Bold Italic): Reception

 Music critics remarked on the distinctive nature of "GBI (German Bold Italic)".
 The Independents Fiona Sturges thought the track has a "significantly more exotic flavour" than Tei's typical club tracks.
 Sheridan described it as "a witches' brew of hypnotic Japanese madness, but fabulous fun nonetheless."
 Several critics picked the track as a highlight of Sound Museum.
 John Everson of Southtown Star called it the album's "only real catchy moment", while Howard Cohen, writing for Miami Herald, found that Tei's rhythmic texture and Minogue's vocals keep the album danceable.
 Thomas Conner of The Tulsa World and Aidin Vaziri of San Francisco Examiner viewed the track as a demonstration of Sound Museums unique and captivating blend of different cultures.
 In Kylie Song by Song (2022), Marc Andrews commented that the Shy FX and Krust remixes showcased Minogue's most stylish set of remixes, and the Sharp Boys Dub extended the connection with the original track even further.

 In their retrospective reviews, music critics considered the track to be one of Minogue's career-defining moments.
 Cameron Adams from Herald Sun, Priya Elan from NME, and Alistair Powell of Classic Pop listed it among her oddest and most fascinating collaborations.
 Adams ranked "GBI (German Bold Italic)" among her best tracks, praising its hysterical yet charming production.
 Sheridan believed the unconventional track signaled the conclusion of Minogue's bold phase of experimenting with various musical styles, which was followed by a string of more mainstream projects throughout the rest of 1998.
 Sean Smith, the writer of Kylie (2014), pointed out that by the time of the single's release, Minogue had already moved on artistically.
-Writing in his book Playlisted: Everything You Need to Know About Australian Music Right Now (2012), Australian journalist Craig Mathieson claimed that the track was a captivating precursor that provided a glimpse into the direction her music was about to take.
+Writing in his book Playlisted: Everything You Need to Know About Australian Music Right Now (2012), Australian journalist Craig Mathieson claimed that the track was a captivating precursor of the direction her music was about to take.
 Sharing the same sentiment, Rowley considered "GBI (German Bold Italic)" to be one of Minogue's most innovative dance tracks, as it established a sonic foundation for what would eventually become her unique style of house-pop.

 Due to lack of promotion, "GBI (German Bold Italic)" had little success on the single charts worldwide.
 In 1998, it peaked at number 50 in Australia, number 67 in Scotland, and number 63 in the UK.
 The Sharp Boys Deee-Liteful Dub peaked at number 18 on the UK Music Weeks Club Chart, while the original track reached number 35 on the Pop Chart in October.
-Despite being one of Minogue's most obscure singles, the track continues to be a favorite among fans.
+Despite being one of Minogue's most obscure singles, the track became a favorite among fans.
 Scottish DJ Calvin Harris chose it as his favorite track from Minogue, while Irish singer Róisín Murphy ranked it among her favourite dance music collaborations.